rjspencer/docs/theming.md

 ActivityPhotoCount
 :	number of photos added to a photo album item

-RepostedContentTimeAgo
-:	if reposted, how long ago in relative time

-RepostedFromAccountName
-:	if reposted, what was the original account's name

-RepostedFromAccountPhotoUrl
-:	if reposted, what was the original account's photo

-RepostedFromAccountUrl
-:	if reposted, what was the original content permalink url

 ### Variables With Options
 **ActivityDate**
 The date this content item was published